Princeeze744/profit-pulse/Desktop/profit-pulse/README.md

 # Profit Pulse - Trading Performance Tracker

-A Python application that tracks trading performance by importing trades from CSV to Airtable and generating detailed performance reports.
+A web application that tracks trading performance by importing trades from CSV to Airtable and generating detailed performance reports.

 ## Features

 - 📊 Import trades from CSV to Airtable
 - 📈 Calculate performance metrics (win rate, profit factor, etc.)
 - 💰 Generate beautiful performance reports
-- 🔄 Easy configuration for different Airtable bases
+- 🌐 Web-based interface (no installation required)

+## Live Demo

+Try the live app: [https://your-app-name.streamlit.app/](https://your-app-name.streamlit.app/)

-## Setup
+## How to Use

-1. Clone or download this project
-2. Install requirements: `pip install -r requirements.txt`
-3. Configure your Airtable details in `config/settings.py`
+1. Prepare a CSV file with your trading data
-4. Place your trades CSV file in the `data` folder
+2. Upload the CSV file to the web app
-5. Run the application: `python src/main.py`
+3. Click "Upload to Airtable" to import your trades
+4. Click "Analyze Trades" to generate a performance report

 ## CSV Format

 Your CSV file should have these columns:
-- Asset (e.g., AAPL, TSLA)
+- Asset (e.g., AAPL, EUR/USD)
 - Date (YYYY-MM-DD)
 - Entry_Price (number)
 - Exit_Price (number)
 - Quantity (number)
+- Type (Long or Short, optional)

+## Technology Stack

+- Python
+- Streamlit
+- Airtable API
+- Pandas

-## Support
+## License

-For issues or questions, please check the configuration settings or create an issue in the GitHub repository.
+MIT License - feel free to use this project for your own purposes!